Loud (TV program): Concept

-Unlike other Korean survival shows, this program aims at boys who are not trainees under an agency.
+Unlike other Korean survival shows, this program aims at boys who are not trainees under an agency, though there are still some boys who are trainees under JYP Entertainment, P Nation, and other entertainment agencies.
 The program also seeks contestants with artistic talents in various fields, including art creativity, singing, dancing, rapping, songwriting, arranging music, and playing musical instruments.

 Episodes

 Episode 1 (June 5, 2021)

-The program starts with an interview back in 2020 involving producers J.Y.
+The program started with an interview in 2020 involving producers J.Y.
 Park and Psy explaining the concept of the program.
-On April 8, 2021, they enter Loud Center at Cosmo 40 in Incheon for a tour of it.
-Loud Center is where contestants perform in front of the 2 producers.
-The next day, the contestants enter Loud Center and meet J.Y.
-Park and Psy for their first time.
-They later learn about the rules and procedures of the program.
-For each contestant, there are audition rounds they need to go through in order to participate in the rest of the program.
-For the first round, the contestant shows his skills while each producer has 3 levels on his chair, each of which makes the chair move up by one step.
-Once the chair reaches Level 3, he can press the Pass button, which belongs to each producer.
-If the 2 Pass buttons are pressed, the contestant passes and performs again with his charms, but with priority this time.
-The first producer to press the Pass button will scout the contestant to his company with a badge and the contestant will move on to the second round.
-6 contestants performed first in this episode.
+On April 8, 2021, they entered Loud Center at Cosmo 40 in Incheon for a tour.
+In Loud Center, contestants perform for their entry in front of the two producers.
+The next day, the first contestants enter Loud Center and meet J.Y.
+Park and Psy for the first time.
+They learn about the rules and procedures of the program.

+In the first round, each contestant must show two performances, a charm performance and a skill performance, to appeal to the producers.
+Each producer has three buttons on his chair, each making the chair move up one step.
+Once their chair reaches Level 3, they can press the Pass button.
+The first producer to press this button gets priority in scouting the contestant for their agency.
+If both producers press their Pass buttons, the contestant passes to the next round.
+Six contestants (Lee Dong-hyeon, Eun Hwi, Zo Doo-hyun, Keiju, Koki, Daniel Jikal) performed in this episode.

 Episode 2 (June 12, 2021)

-The first round continues with performances by 6 other contestants.
-After 3 contestants performed, group performances by trainees under the 2 agencies were shown for an opportunity to become contestants.
-After the group performances, all trainees present in Loud Center became contestants and are no longer trainees under the 2 agencies unless they pass the first round.
-The episode continues with the first round being resumed.
+The first round continues with performances by more contestants.
+Three contestants (Hong Yeon-sung, Song Si-hyun, Haruto) perform.
+Five trainees under P Nation and three under JYP Entertainment are introduced, displaying two group performances - one for each agency.
+All trainees in Loud Center become contestants and can only continue as trainees under the agencies if they pass the first round.
+The episode shows the performances of three trainees (Cheon Jun-hyeok, Woo Kyung-jun, Lee Gye-hun).